-- 1. There is a consensus within the literature that burning is, or has the potential to be, damaging to peatlands.
+- 1. There is consensus amongst peatland scientists and policy makers that burning is, or has the potential to be, damaging to peatlands.
+The UK Government's recent publication of the England Peat Action Plan (Defra, 2021) states "While there continues to be scientific debate over aspects of the environmental impact of managed burning, there is a large and increasing body of literature that provides evidence that overall managed burning is damaging to peatland".
 It is well-established that burning can degrade bog habitats, leading to reductions or loss of key bog species (plants and animals), development of micro-erosion networks, increased tussock formation and increased dominance of non-peat forming vegetation such as heathland species (e.g. heather Calluna vulgaris and the moss Hypnum jutlandicum). - 2.
-The impacts of fire on bog habitat, and particularly the main peat forming Sphagnum species' ability to recover, depends on the frequency and intensity of the burn along with other factors such as prevailing soil water levels, intensity of livestock trampling, climate, altitude and the starting condition of the peatland. - Rotational burning on peatland leads to drier vegetation communities (wet heath and dry heath communities) or a shift towards their dominance (e.g. of Molinia) (Bruneau & Johnson, 2014).
+The impacts of fire on bog habitat, and particularly the main peat forming Sphagnum species' ability to recover, depends on the frequency and intensity of the burn along with other factors such as prevailing soil water levels, intensity of livestock trampling, climate, altitude and the starting condition of the peatland. - 3.
+Rotational burning on peatland leads to drier vegetation communities (wet heath and dry heath communities) or a shift towards their dominance (e.g. of Molinia) (Bruneau & Johnson, 2014).
 This is associated with changes to the ecosystem (e.g. increased erosion rates and reduced availability of soil moisture) that can result in significant adverse impact on peatland biodiversity, carbon emissions, drinking water quality and flood management (Brown et al., 2014).